dcos/dcos-docs/1.8/usage/jobs/getting-started.md

 menu_order: 10
 ---

-You can create and administer jobs in the DC/OS web interface, the DC/OS CLI, or via the API.
+You can create and administer jobs in the DC/OS web interface or via the API.

 # DC/OS Web Interface